 I also like supporting smaller golf companies that are putting out great products to compete in a giant company dominated industry.

-The Blue Tees Series 2 is currently on sale for Christmas and for the current price point this is a great unit for a first time rangefinder user or someone looking to upgrade.
+The Blue Tees Series 2 is a great unit for a first-time rangefinder user or someone looking to upgrade.

 I think for the quality build and accuracy you are not going to find a comparable product at a better price.